tasket/wyng-backup/README.md

 Release candidate with a range of features including:

- - Incremental backups of Linux logical volumes from Btrfs, XFS and Thin-provisioned LVM
+ - Incremental backups of Linux logical volumes from Btrfs and Thin-provisioned LVM

  - Supported destinations: Local file system, Virtual machine or SSH host